mprimi/notes/topics/git-basics.md

 This is the simplest possible tutorial that explains how to leverage `git` for very simple personal projects.

+This tutorial covers:
+ - Versioning of a small set of files for a single person. i.e. personal notes/essay/homeworks/article, ...
+ - Inspecting and restoring of old versions
+ - Backups and sharing with others via cloud

+This tutorial does NOT cover branching, stashes, resolving conflicts, merge strategies, rewriting history, pulling from remote, fixups, aliases, configuration, etc. There are millions of tutorials out there that can teach you these advanced topics.

 ## 📜 Old school versioning

 We've all done this at some point, it looks something like this: